-First, the scores in both section are calculated based on right answers and the score is not reduced due to incorrect answers.
+First, the scores in both sections are calculated based on the right answers, and the score is not reduced due to incorrect answers.
 This makes it important to answer as many questions as you can, even if you are guessing.

 Second, your final score will be shown on a scale from 1-9, with 9 being the best score possible.
-The IBEW doesn’t release information on which portion of the exam holds which weight in the final scoring, so be certain to thoroughly prepare for both sections.
+The IBEW doesn’t release information on which portion of the exam holds which weight in the final scoring, so be certain to prepare for both sections thoroughly.

 How to Prepare for the IBEW Aptitude Test

 Practicing your general math and reading skills may not give you the edge you need when it comes to the IBEW Aptitude Test.
 You need to utilize practice materials specifically created by those who have knowledge of the test, how it is issued, and what kind of questions it contains.